 to say that the Italian DVD release has the correct ratio also.

-"Not only are the extras are really rich and probably the most
+"The extras are really rich and probably the most comprehensive

-comprehensive so far, with also a whole chapter on La Bottega Italiana
+so far, with also a whole chapter on La Bottega Italiana di Gilliam,

-di Gilliam, Gilliam's Italian Workshop, with interviews with Gabriella
+Gilliam's Italian Workshop, with interviews with Gabriella Pescucci,